 Box plots also provide information about the shape of the data.
-They display information about the minimum, maximum, first quartile, second quartile, or median and third quartile of every variable.
+They display information about every variable's minimum, maximum, first quartile, second quartile (or median), and third quartile.
 They consist of two parts: a box and two whiskers.

 The length of the box represents the interquartile range (IQR), which is the distance between the third quartile and the first quartile.
 The middle half of the data falls inside the interquartile range.
 The whisker below the box shows the minimum of the variable.
 On the other hand, the whisker above the box shows the maximum of the variable.
-Within the box, it will also be drawn a line which represents the median of the variable.
+Within the box, we also draw a line that represents the median of the variable.

 The following figure illustrates the box plot for the age of the employees of a company.